Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 `manylinux_2_28_x86_64_cuda129`, `manylinux_2_28_aarch64_openblas_openmpi`
 and so on.
 However, there are two major problems with that.

-Firstly, the existing [pip](https://pypi.org/project/pip/) code, based on the [packaging](https://pypi.org/project/packaging/) library, relies entirely on enumerating all tag combinations compatible with the specific system and comparing the tags found in wheels to that list.
+First, the existing [pip](https://pypi.org/project/pip/) code, based on the [packaging](https://pypi.org/project/packaging/) library, relies entirely on enumerating all tag combinations compatible with the specific system and comparing the tags found in wheels to that list.
 For example, on a GNU/Linux system with Python 3.14 and glibc 2.41, this means almost 1300 combinations.
 While this is not that much, once we start adding multiple additional suffixes, the number of possible combinations is going to explode.
-Of course, this really isn't a blocker — it is entirely possible to rewrite the logic to be more algorithmic and avoid generating all possible combinations.
+Of course, this isn't really a blocker — it is entirely possible to rewrite the logic to be more algorithmic and avoid generating all possible combinations.
+However doing that would be a significant change to the design of `packaging`.

-Secondly, tags are implemented entirely within the package manager.
-This implies that for every new set of tags, all package managers must implement them, and then the users must upgrade.
+Second, tags are implemented entirely within the package manager.
+This implies that for every new set of tags, all package managers must implement them, and then their users must upgrade.
 And ideally, the tags should be defined in such a way so that the implementation will be able to determine the support for future tags.
 Otherwise, we're talking about having to update all the package managers every time a new CPU or GPU architecture version is defined, or a new